-Manabadi Results Telangana, Andhra Pradesh Education and Employment News.
-10th/SSC, Inter, All Universities Degree, PG Exams and Entrance Exams Notifications, Schedule, Online Applications, Syllabus, Model Papers, Hall Tickets, Answer Key and Results available in this site.
+Manabadi Results, Telangana, Andhra Pradesh 10th/SSC, Inter, University Degree, PG Results, Entrance Exams Notifications, Online Applications, Syllabus, Hall Tickets, Answer Key and Results available in this site.
+Assembly, Loksabha Election Results Also Available

 Andhra Pradesh Teacher Eligibility Test (TET)-cum-Teacher Recruitment Test (TRT) (DSC 2014) for the posts of language pundits were conducted peacefully in 16 centres across Krishna district on May 10th, 2015 Krishna District Education Officer (DEO), Nageswara Rao said that of the total 3,544 candidates applied for the posts, 3,334 appeared for the test while 210 were absent.